sjbylo/container-workshop/05-import-the-image-into-openshift/README.md

 The below command will reach out to the image in quay.io, inspect the image meta-data and then decide what to do.
 In our case it will do the following:
 - create a virtual image object (called an image stream) which enables OCP to track any changes in the image, even if the image is on an external platform like quay.io.
-- Create a deployment object (deployment config) which knows the speicifcation of the pod to be laucnhed and also knows how to manage the pod over the course of it's life (e.g. number of pods to run, updates, rollbacks etc)
+- Create a deployment object (deployment config) which knows the specification of the pod to be launched and also knows how to manage the pod over the course of it's life (e.g. number of pods to run, updates, rollbacks etc)
 - A service object is created.

 (Note that if you were able to create your own vote app image in your own quay.io account, you can use yours instead).